Iguana2024/sprint3/README.md

 #### Folder Structure (/test/)
   - **home.py** is the file of the main application code, tailored for local testing and development purposes.
   - **Dockerfile** defines the Docker image configuration for local development environments.
-  - **docker-compose.yml**: specifies Docker services and configurations for local deployment.
+  - **docker-compose.yml** specifies Docker services and configurations for local deployment.
-  - **requirements.txt**: lists necessary dependencies for running the application locally.
+  - **requirements.txt** lists necessary dependencies for running the application locally.
   - **Templates** includes HTML templates required for rendering application pages locally.

 ## Troubleshooting Guide